 When did the label start for you and Kessler?

-2022 was when we first started working on it, but we didn’t release anything until the end of October.
-We’ve been working on it for such a while, creating and perfecting the visual identity.
+2022 was when we first started working on it, but we didn’t release anything until a year after that.

 When it comes to style– Naturally, you wouldn’t want to put yourself and the Elicit Records label in a certain box.
 But producing style-wise, what are your influences, or where do you draw your ideas from?

-Very much multi-genre, lots of UK sounds and IDM sounds all round.
-Very forward-thinking and we love experimentation, I think that’s what the future of club music is supposed to sound like, I think?
+Very much multi-genre, In the realm of IDM, UK bass, Jungle, techno, Electro and everything UK.
+Generally speaking I'd say our music is all pretty forward-thinking and we encourage experimentation, I think that’s what the future of club music is supposed to sound like.
 It should always be innovative and thinking ahead.
-Inspiration wise, I’m a huge fan of labels like Ilian Tape label, YUKU, RE:LAX, and Amity Club.

 Can you tell me something about your first live gig and how did you prepare for it?

-2015 I think, I didn’t even prepare for it.
-I just had some old CDJs (CDJ 350) and just hopped on those decks.
-I played tunes without even knowing what the hell I was doing.
+2015 I think, I didn’t even prepare for it tbh.
+I just had some old CDJ 350s and would mix on those almost every day.
+Didn’t really know what the hell I was doing back then lmao, i’d argue I still don’t.

 What is one of your most highlighted moments from the past years?